Williamson scores 37; Pelicans beat Wolves 140-136 in OT

 TIP-INS

 Pelicans: New Orleans entered play 27th in the NBA with an average of 10.7 made 3s a game.
-Its average of 30.5 attempts per game ranked 25th while shooting 35%. … C Steven Adams missed his second straight game and third overall with a sprained toe on his right foot. … Coach Stan Van Gundy said Jason Hart (right thumb surgery) and Nickeil Alexander-Walker continue to work out, but he wasn’t sure about their status to return before the end of the season.
+Its average of 30.5 attempts per game ranked 25th while shooting 35%. … C Steven Adams missed his second straight game and third overall with a sprained toe on his right foot. … Van Gundy said Jason Hart (right thumb surgery) and Nickeil Alexander-Walker continue to work out, but he wasn’t sure about their status to return before the end of the season.
 Van Gundy called Alexander-Walker day to day and said Hart could still meet his timetable of returning for the season’s final week.

 Timberwolves: Minnesota opened the day allowing opponents to shoot 39.2% from 3 this season, the highest mark in the league. … Edwards leads all rookies with 30 games of at least 20 points and he became the fifth rookie in team history with at least 30 such games.
 The team record is 33 by Christian Laettner in 1993.